 Introduction

-Arpy Assist transforms the command-line Qwen experience into an accessible web application.
-Instead of typing commands in a terminal, you can now interact with Qwen through a clean, intuitive web interface that works on any device — from your desktop browser to your phone.
+Arpy Assist v1 transformed the command-line Qwen experience into an accessible web application.
+Instead of typing commands in a terminal, you could interact with Qwen through a clean web interface on any device.

 Key Features